bhunut-adobe/user-sync-doc-preview/docs/en/success-guide/scheduling.md

 ```

 ### Task Scheduler
-This PowerShell code uses the Windows task scheduler to run the User Sync tool every day starting at 11:00 PM:
+Using Windows Task Scheduler PowerShell cmdlets below to schedule User Sync Tool to run every day starting at 11:00 PM:

-Edit the following and run the commands from PowerShell.
+Edit the following and invoke the commands from PowerShell with elevated privileges.

 -WorkingDirectory with your User-Sync Directory path<br/>
 -User with an account that will be running the Task<br/>